hav4ik/hav4ik.github.io/articles/_posts/2020-02-08-how-to-dominate-on-tech-interviews.md

 {% include gallery images=imblock1 cols=1 %}

-Below are most common interview questions, taken from [Geek4Geeks: top interview questions][geek-for-geeks-questions], and examples of **total domination.** Here we go, topic-by-topic:
+Below are most common interview questions, taken from [Geek4Geeks: top interview questions][geek-for-geeks-questions], and examples of answers that will help you achieve **total domination.** Here we go, topic-by-topic:

 * [Graph Algorithms](#graph-algorithms)
 * [Backtracking Algorithms](#backtracking-algorithms)